Jackzmc/sourcemod-plugins/README.md

 ### globalbans
 This plugin will store bans in a database and read from it on connect.
 This allows you to easily have bans global between servers.
 It will automatically intercept any ban that calls OnBanIdentity or OnBanClient (so sm_ban will work normally)
-Note: All admin players are ignored
+Note: Will not record any admins being banned.

 [Database File](sql/globalbans.sql)

 * **Convars:**
   * `sm_globalbans_kick_type <0/1/2>`
     * 0 = Do not kick, just notify
-    * 1 = Kick if banned
+    * 1 = Kick if banned (default)
     * 2 = Kick if cannot reach database